yipeng/brown_corpus/README.md

 Notice that the CDFs are rather different.
 Had started with this you might not agree that brown follows zipf at all.
 I suppose this is what they mean by 'empirical power laws' being approximation.
 We can test whether they are really similar or different with [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov-Smirnov_test).
 We can observe visually that the D value is ~0.1, and the critical value is ~0.002 (sqrt((981716+782254)/(981716*782254))*1.36), ~0.1 >> ~0.002 hence we reject the null hypothesis that the two are from the same underlying probablity distribution.

+This is an interesting result because for 50 years people have been making the claim that word frequency obeys Zipf's law on the basis that Brown Corpus obeys Zipf's law.
+This is not entirely true.
+Brown's Corpus is Zipfian only over its middle values -- ignoring both tails.

+Probably no one remembers a prophetic little comment by Twaddell, in the Forward of 'Computational Analysis of Present-Day American English' where the result was originally published, in which he warns that "the tables and graphs dealing with fits to a "Zipf's constant" line show a suggestively narrow range of variation with hints of dependence on sample size.
+It wold be equally injudicious to be awed by the display or to dimiss it as unimportant."

 Thanks for reading.
 Have fun!

 Notes to self: